PABX & IP Telephony for Brunei Businesses: Complete 2026 Guide

 • Convergence of voice and data: Voice is now just another application on your IP network, simplifying management and reducing cabling and maintenance costs.

-• Hybrid and remote work: Staff expect to receive office calls on laptops and mobiles, wherever they are.
-IP Telephony makes this possible with softphones and mobile apps.
+• Hybrid and remote work: Staff expect to receive office calls on laptops and mobiles, wherever they are — including across Brunei-Muara, Belait, Temburong, and Tutong districts.

 • 5G and better connectivity: As mobile and fixed broadband improve across ASEAN, VoIP quality and reliability continue to rise.